Vegetable Stock From Scraps

 a stockpot of vegetable stock from scraps

-a delicious rich vegetable stock made from veggie scraps
+A delicious rich vegetable stock made from veggie scraps.

 Prep Time 5 minutes